heketong/MarkdownToHtml/README.md

 algorithm has a specification, so that other packages can create compatible anchor names and links to those anchors.

-The specification is located at https://pkg.go.dev/github.com/russross/blackfriday#hdr-Sanitized_Anchor_Names.
+The specification is located at https://pkg.go.dev/github.com/heketong/MarkdownToHtml#hdr-Sanitized_Anchor_Names.

-[`SanitizedAnchorName`](https://pkg.go.dev/github.com/russross/blackfriday#SanitizedAnchorName) exposes this functionality, and can be used to create compatible links to the anchor names generated by blackfriday.
+[`SanitizedAnchorName`](https://pkg.go.dev/github.com/heketong/MarkdownToHtml#SanitizedAnchorName) exposes this functionality, and can be used to create compatible links to the anchor names generated by MarkdownToHtml.
 This algorithm is also implemented in a small standalone package at [`github.com/shurcooL/sanitized_anchor_name`](https://pkg.go.dev/github.com/shurcooL/sanitized_anchor_name).
-It can be useful for clients that want a small package and don't need full functionality of blackfriday.
+It can be useful for clients that want a small package and don't need full functionality of MarkdownToHtml.

 Features